 - I confide in people in my life that I trust.
 I have found that being open and honest with my friends, boyfriend, and even my Instagram followers has helped tremendously.
 When you are able to make a personal connection and relate to someone, that is everything.
 At work, I had felt like no one understood what I was going through, which made what I was going through so much worse.
 I since left that job, by the way.

 - Lastly, I've tried a range of supplements, from CBD, to natural herbs and Chinese herbal medicine.
-I'll dive into my experience with Chinese Medicine over at Marissa Explains.
-Hope to see you there!
+I'll dive into my experience with Chinese Medicine in my next post, which you can read here!